 Let’s take a look at each of these points generally speaking.

 Security is only as good as the lowest level in a system.
 This has the unfortunate side effect in the BYOD environment of either enforcing a carte blanche security policy for everyone or in demanding additional security policies for specific systems, such as VPNs and document access.

 This is a balancing act, of course – if you enforce a blanket security policy, you might as well not use BYOD at all, and the conversion of personal devices to professional ones might have serious implications.
 For instance, if you demand a personal device adhere to certain rules and stipulations when used by a contractor, you’re actually doing something that might make them considered an employee, and that has serious tax and legal implications down the line.

 On the other hand, if you enforce policies only for specific applications, you’re dramatically increasing your own overhead for management.
-You not only have to check each device’s security settings, you have to audit to ensure compliance, and train your staff for each individual security change.
+You not only have to check each device’s security settings, but you also have to audit to ensure compliance, and train your staff for each individual security change.
 You’re negating much of the BYOD benefit.

 Inefficient End-of-Life Tracking

 Data, by and large, is not generally exposed during its lifetime.
 While breaches do occur, the lion’s share of data breaches happens during the storage phase, and in terms of physical hardware, during the end-of-life phase due to improper data wiping or disposal.

 Now imagine that problem, but compounded without direct access to the devices.
 Let’s say your employee uses an iPhone for personal and professional uses.
 Now let’s say they want to upgrade.
 When they take in their phone, the device is wiped, but you have no way to ensure total wiping in compliance with standards and regulations – you just have to trust that Apple Store employee did the right thing and hope for the best.